 Founded in the 1970s, this orphanage operates a rescue and rehabilitation programme, nursing sick elephants and rhinos back to health.
 While the orphanage is only open for one hour a day, visitors can see the baby elephants being fed and given a mud bath.

-The Giraffe Centre was established in the 1970s by an American couple who famously raised two baby Rothschild giraffes at their home in the Langata area of Nairobi, where the centre remains to this day.
+The Giraffe Centre was established in the 1970s by a married couple who famously raised two baby Rothschild's giraffes at their home in the Langata area of Nairobi, where the centre remains to this day.
 Visitors can even feed and interact with the centre's giraffes.

 Nairobi National Park

-Nairobi National Park was established in 1946 and is located just 4 miles (7km) from the city centre, with Nairobi's skyscrapers making for an unusual game park backdrop.
+It may surprise expats that there is a national park located in Kenya's capital city, just 4.3 miles (7km) from the city centre.
+Nairobi National Park was established in 1946 and offers great safari experiences, with Nairobi's skyscrapers making for an unusual game park backdrop.
 Interestingly, the park has a diverse ecosystem for its relatively small size.
-Lions, leopards, cheetahs, hyenas, buffalo, giraffes and more than 400 species of birds inhabit the park.
+Lions, leopards, cheetahs, hyenas, buffalo, giraffes and around 500 species of birds inhabit the park.